NovakJakub7/matrix-operations/README.md

 # matrix-operations

 Simple module for working with matrices written in C.
-Including basic unit testing for the library functions.
+Including some basic unit testing for the library functions and error logging.
+Feel free to improve and/or to change what you need.

 ## Instalation
 To use this library in your project, you can download the source files directly from this repository.
 Here is the download link: